-TUNING THE 306 B&R RIG
+TUNING THE H27 B&R RIG

-- 7. At this point you should have adequate headstay tension.
-The sails are built for about 1077 of headstay sag, the bend in the standard mast should be about 678 and 279 in the furling mast and it should be nearly straight from side to side when sailing upwind.
+- 8. The final test is to go sailing in 10-15 knots of wind.
+If when sailing upwind, the shrouds on the leeward side are slack then tighten them to remove about half the slack keeping note of the number of turns.
+Then tack and do the same to the other side.
+Do this until you are happy with the tension and the leeward side does not get loose when the boat is heeled.
+Now sight up the mast to be sure it is still relatively straight from side to side.
+If it is not then adjust to appropriate rigging to correct it.
+For example: if the mast is straight until the upper spreader and then hooks to the windward side then you will have to revisit steps 6 and 7 above.
+Remember to always tighten the leeward shroud, tack and tighten the new leeward shroud the same amount.
+This prevents damage to the turnbuckles and is also much easier to do.
+Keep in mind it is also possible to have something too tight such as a diagonal shroud. - At this point you should have adequate headstay tension.
+The sails are built for an average of 14" [350mm] of headstay sag, possibly more or less depending upon light or heavy air.
+The bend in the standard mast should be about 4" [100mm] and 1" [25mm] in the furling mast and it should be nearly straight from side to side when sailing upwind.
 If any of these are not true then revisit the appropriate step above to correct it.
-If the sag in the headstay is too much then adding tension to the verticals will fix it. - 8.
-Once the rig is tuned you should make sure to add the cotter pins to all the rigging bending back the ends and taping them to prevent snagged lines, sails, and fingers.
+If the sag in the headstay is too much then adding tension to the verticals will fix it.

+10. Once the rig is tuned you should make sure to add the cotter pins to all the rigging bending back the ends and taping them to prevent snagged lines, sails and fingers.